Spiralized Curly Fries

 Garlic Butter Zoodles with Brussels Sprouts

 I have to admit, a spiral slicer is a rather fun kitchen gadget to have.
-You can take just about any recipe you would normally make with pasta and make it low-carb by substituting zoodles (zucchini noodles).
-You can use the slicer for other things too, but I pretty much use it mostly for zoodles and these garlic butter zoodles with Brussels Sprouts are fantastic!
+You can take just about any recipe you would normally make with pasta and make it low-carb by substituting zoodles.
+Or rather, zucchini noodles.
+You can use the slicer for other things too.
+But I pretty much use it mostly for zoodles.
+These garlic butter zoodles with Brussels Sprouts are fantastic!

 Garlic Butter Zoodles with Brussels Sprouts